malaria-atlas-project/malariaAtlas/README.md

 ### is\_available

-`isAvailable` confirms whether or not PR data is available to download for a specified country.
+`isAvailable` confirms whether or not PR survey point data is available to download for a specified country.

 Check whether PR data is available for Madagascar: